locationtech/geomesa/geomesa-tools/README.md

     geomesa export -u username -p password -c geomesa_catalog -f twittersmall -a "geom,text,user_name" -o gml -q "user_name='JohnSmith'"

 ### ingest
-Ingests TSV and CSV files containing explicit latitude and longitude point data or WKT geometries.
+Ingests CSV, TSV, and SHP files.
+CSV and TSV files can be ingested either with explicit latitude and longitude columns or with a column of WKT geometries.
+Please note that for lat/lon column ingest, the sft spec must include a additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.
+The file type is inferred from the extension of the file, so please also ensure that the formatting of the file matches the extension of the file.

 #### Usage
-    geomesa ingest --csv -u username -p password -c geomesa_catolog -f twittersmall -s id:Double,dtg:Date,*geom:Geometry --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --skip-header --file /some/path/to/file.csv
+    geomesa ingest -u username -p password -c geomesa_catolog -f twittersmall -s id:Double,dtg:Date,*geom:Geometry --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --skip-header --file /some/path/to/file.csv

-    geomesa ingest --tsv -u username -p password -c geomesa_catolog  -a someAuths -v someVis --shards 42 -f twittersmall -s id:Double,dtg:Date,lon:Double,lat:Double,*geom:Point --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --idfields id,dtg --hash --lon lon --lat lat --file /some/path/to/file.tsv
+    geomesa ingest -u username -p password -c geomesa_catolog  -a someAuths -v someVis --shards 42 -f twittersmall -s id:Double,dtg:Date,lon:Double,lat:Double,*geom:Point --datetime dtg --dtformat "MM/dd/yyyy HH:mm:ss" --idfields id,dtg --hash --lon lon --lat lat --file /some/path/to/file.tsv

-note: *the `<>` marks are where user values would go*
+    geomesa ingest -u username -p password -c geomesa_catolog -f shapeFileFeatureName --file /some/path/to/file.shp

 with the following parameters:

-`--csv` The partially optional flag to specify the file is comma delimited.
-A single format flag must be set, eg: either --csv or --tsv

-`--tsv` The partially optional flag to specify the file is tab delimited.
-A single format flag must be set, eg: either --csv or --tsv

 `-c` or `--catalog` The accumulo table name, the table will be created if not already extant.

 `-a` or `--auths` The optional accumulo authorizations to use.